inoric/vscode-fibonacci-indent/README.md

 ================

 A Visual Studio Code plugin that helps you indent code according to the Fibonacci sequence.
-The first 2 numbers of the sequence will be
+The first 2 numbers of the sequence will be your tab size.

 ## How it works